emmadatalab/emmadatalab/README.md

 # Hi, I'm Emma

-I'm a data analyst with a background in SEO and a strong interest in financial markets and crypto.
+I'm a data analyst with a strong interest in financial markets and crypto.
 Over time, I've transitioned into solving real-world problems in brokers, exchanges, and fintech products through data.

 My focus is on analyzing trading behavior, user activity, and performance metrics using SQL, Python, and BI tools.
 I apply exploratory data analysis, technical analysis, and time-series modeling to uncover insights and support smarter decision-making.